Medieval Timing Technique

 7 years · Day: 63 to 70 · Night: 32 to 39

 Drive, ambition, decisive action, conflict.
-A Mars chapter forces choices.
-It is the chapter where you either go after what you want or lose the window.
-Conflicts that have been simmering tend to surface.
+A Mars chapter can force choices and bring heat to the houses Mars rules or occupies.
+Conflicts that have been simmering may surface.

 North Node